rdeodoo/odoo-toolbox/team-lead/README.md

 make sure people realize that.

 We have:
-- infinite freedom
+- near-infinite freedom
 - as close to a flat hierarchy as it can get
-- accessible top-level management
+- accessible top management
 - freedom of talk
 - paid team sport activities
 - paid regular team building & after-work
 - while the salaries are not always the best, we are spoiled with extra benefits in most offices:
-  - free lunch
+  - free lunches
   - free fruits & snacks
   - free beers after-work
   - rooftop/swimming pool/fitness in some offices